After the player evaluations end, the celebration begins for Kraken and fans in NHL expansion draft

 This was the day faces could be associated with the franchise — the day relatively anonymous figures would become Seattle celebrities.
 As forward Jordan Eberle gave an interview by the lake, fans with paddles in their hands yelled, “Welcome to Seattle, Jordan!”
 They gave similar greetings to goalie Chris Driedger, Brandon Tanev and anyone else who stepped near the water.

-Like opening day in MLB or training camp in the NFL, the ambiance teemed with anticipation.
+Like opening day in MLB or training camp in the NFL, the ambience teemed with anticipation.
 Said Driedger: “Can you beat this?
 This is incredible.”

 Speaking of incredible, the team Vegas constructed in its 2017 expansion draft ended up going to the Stanley Cup Final in its inaugural season.
 It set a bar that Kraken general manager Ron Francis will feel pressure to live up to — at least to a relative degree.